New Jersey Route 94: History

 Following this, US 46 was rerouted over the first several miles of Route 94 between the Delaware Bridge and Columbia, and Route 94 was cut back to Columbia, near the Portland-Columbia Toll Bridge.
 Here, US 46 would end and US 611, would cross the Portland-Columbia Toll Bridge from Pennsylvania and follow the freeway north to the Delaware Water Gap Toll Bridge.
 The freeway portion that US 611 followed became a part of I-80 in 1959.
 When US 611 was removed from New Jersey in 1965, Route 94 was extended to the state line on the Portland-Columbia Toll Bridge.
 By 1969, the unsigned portions of Route 94 north of Newton were signed.
-In 1973, this whole area was realigned into a complex interchange as the New Jersey portion of Interstate 80 was completed.
+In 1973, this whole area was realigned into a complex interchange as the New Jersey portion of I-80 was completed.

 In 1964, a Route 94 freeway was proposed to run from I-80 in Netcong north to the planned Route 23 freeway in Hamburg, following US 206 north to Newton and current Route 94 to Hamburg.
-In the late 1960s, the NJDOT planned for the Route 94 freeway to run from I-80/US 46 in Columbia northeast to the New York border near Wawayanda State Park.
-The NJDOT hoped to get funding for the freeway in 1970 for it to become an Interstate highway as it was planned to serve a proposed national recreation area along the Delaware River that would have been built in conjunction with the controversial Tocks Island Dam project.
+In the late 1960s, NJD0T planned for the Route 94 freeway to run from I-80/US 46 in Columbia northeast to the New York state line near Wawayanda State Park.
+NJD0T hoped to get funding for the freeway in 1970 for it to become an Interstate Highway as it was planned to serve a proposed national recreation area along the Delaware River that would have been built in conjunction with the controversial Tocks Island Dam project.
 This proposed Interstate, which was to run from I-80 in Hope Township to I-84 in Port Jervis and continue northeast along US 209, was denied funding.
-After reviewing the proposal again in 1972, the NJDOT determined that the freeway would cost $96 million.
+After reviewing the proposal again in 1972, NJDOT determined that the freeway would cost $96 million.
 It was eventually canceled due to environmental concerns and financial constraints.